the key to successful puppy crate training 2 scaled

 When staying at a friend’s house or a hotel with your puppy, having the crate provides a sense of familiarity and security.
 Set up the crate in a quiet corner or room to give your puppy their own space.
 Keep a few favorite toys or a familiar blanket inside the crate to make them feel at home.

-See also Beginner's Guide to Puppy Crate Training
+See also The Ultimate Guide to Crate Training a New Puppy

 Troubleshooting Common Crate Training Issues